-Some readers may find this to be an obvious statement, but it has to be mentioned.
+Some readers may find this to be an obvious statement, but it has to be mentioned when discussing IT infrastructure.
 Logic tells us, any time you want to add or augment services on your network, the impact of those changes needs to be evaluated beforehand.

 The IEEE 802.11ac standard allows for theoretical speeds up to 6.9Gbps.
 Speeds between 1.5 Gbps and 2.5Gbps are more realistic depending on the wireless vendor and options you are considering.
 The double-edged sword here is that you have essentially moved your bottleneck from the wireless access point to the wired network.
 The solution is to leverage multi-gigabit Ethernet, but this has its own caveats since 2.5/5 Gbps is supported on 100m of Cat 5e/6 and 10 Gbps is supported on 100m of Cat 6a.

 Now that you have completed your site survey to determine where your APs are going, wiring project to get the 6a copper to the APs, and installed new multi-gigabit Ethernet access switches in your closets, you can start banging away on your access point installations, right?
 OOPS, we almost forgot the uplinks to your distribution layer/core!
 With all of the added bandwidth on your APs connecting to your access switches, you may as well be plugging into a toaster if your uplinks are not up to the challenge.
 You will certainly need at least multiple 10 Gigabit or, even better, 40 Gigabit uplinks.
 Do your core switches need a refresh?

 5GHz – the wave of the future (as long as the FCC keeps giving us more channels)